Gloogger/Crazyflie-BigQuad-Prototype/README.md

 ## Customize Firmware
+Since the BigQuad deck is an early access product, we need to modify the Crazyflie firmware so as to enable some features.
+Firstly, we need to enable the BigQuad deck driver that is not enabled by default, and secondly, we need to modify the `bigquad.c` driver file in order to use the Python API.

-According to [this GitHub discussion thread](https://github.com/orgs/bitcraze/discussions/269) and [this blog](https://www.bitcraze.io/2022/02/a-new-way-to-configure-the-crazyflie-firmware/), all firmware developments after the $2022-02$ release should be performed using `kbuild` build tool, which seems to be only available in a Linux environment.
-A convenient way to use the {\tt kbuild} is to install the {\tt Bitcraze Virtual Machine} (BVM) environment.
-All existing documentation on building and flashing firmwares (including all alleged ``latest'' documentations) are  obsolete and deprecated.
+To complete the above tasks, we need to use the `kbuild` tool to build and flash the firmware.
+According to [this GitHub discussion thread](https://github.com/orgs/bitcraze/discussions/269) and [this blog](https://www.bitcraze.io/2022/02/a-new-way-to-configure-the-crazyflie-firmware/), all firmware developments after the $2022-02$ release should be performed using the `kbuild` build tool, which seems to be only available in a Linux environment.
+A convenient way to use the `kbuild` tool is to install the `Bitcraze Virtual Machine` (BVM) environment.

 ### Set up BVM Environment